pybricks/pybricks-micropython/lib/pbio/README.md

 The `doc` directory contains the doxygen build configuration.
 TODO: post doc build output online somewhere.

-The `drv` directory contains subdirectories with platform-specific implementations of the common API.
+The `drv` directory contains "drivers" that act as a hardware abstraction layer for the various platform-specific hardware.

-The `include/pbiodrv` directory contains the common I/O driver API that must be implemented for each platform.
-These header files are not intended to be used outside of this library.
+The `include/pbdrv` directory contains the public header files for the drivers (`drv` directory).
+Generally, these header files should not be used outside of this library.

-The `include/pbio` directory contains the public header files for the main library.
+The `include/pbio` directory contains the public header files for the main library (`src` directory).
+This is the API for user programs.

-The `include/pbsys` directory contains the public header files for the system-level library functions.
+The `include/pbsys` directory contains the public header files for the operating system-level library functions (`sys` directory).

 The `platform` directory contains platform-specific code.

 The `src` directory contains the main library source code.

 The `sys` directory contains the core "operating system" code.

+The `test` directory contains unit tests for the library.